 As a leading cause of death and disability in the United States, Strokes affect roughly 795,000 people in the US every year.
 Being able to recognize the early warning signs

-Aging is a natural and inevitable part of life’s journey, bringing with it a spectrum of changes, both physical and cognitive.
-As you or your loved one moves through the
+Understanding the Aging Process and Dementia Aging is a natural and inevitable part of life’s journey, bringing with it a spectrum of changes, both physical and cognitive.
+As you or

 How many medication bottles that need cleanup currently occupy space within your household’s drawers and cabinets?
 Most of us possess a couple of them and older adults, in particular, may

-Leaving the hospital or care center and returning home after an injury or illness is a significant step in recovery.
-Whether you are the patient or the caregiver for a
+Planning Your Return Home After Rehabilitation Leaving the hospital or care center and returning home after an injury or illness is a significant step in recovery.
+Whether you are the

 After months of research and dozens of conversations with family and friends, you’ve finally arrived at a decision.
 You have decided it’s best for your aging loved one to stay

 February is American Heart Month, a time to honor lives lost to heart disease and also focus on good heart health.
-Heart Disease in Older Adults More than 600,000 Americans
+Cardiovascular Risks for Aging Adults More than 600,000 Americans